-Course and Contact Information
+Contact Information

-Instructor: Dr. Gary A. Klee

-Office Location: Normally WSQ 115A, but home office during remote semester kleegary@comcast.net You can reach me day, night, and weekends, and get a Email:
+Instructor: Dr. Gary A. Klee Office Location: Normally WSQ 115A, but home office during remote semester Mobile Phone: (408) 674-1736 (For Emergency Use Only) Email: kleegary@comcast.net You can reach me day, night, and weekends, and get a "same day" response, often within a couple of hours.
+Please do not use my SJSU e-mail site or SJSU office phone.
+Office Hours: No specific office hours during remote semester.
+Just email me any day, night, and or weekend at kleegary@comcast.net .

-Mobile Phone: (408) 674-1736 (For Emergency Use Only)

-"same day" response, often within a couple of hours.
-Please do not use my SJSU email site or SJSU office phone.

-No specific office hours during remote semester.
-Just email me any day, night, and Office Hours:

-or weekend at kleegary@comcast.net.
 You can also host a ZOOM session, but you must first email me so that we can agree on a day and time.

-Class Days/Time: Wednesdays, 1:30 PM - 4:15 PM

-https://sjsu.zoom.us/j/89215821959 Zoom Link:

-Classroom: Presentations via Zoom, plus independent field research & photography.

-Prerequisites: ENVS 1 or consent of instructor
+Class Days/Time: Mondays, 12:00-13:45 Zoom Link: https://sjsu.zoom.us/j/82387537322?pwd=ZjJ0cHhRU0NuVVVKai9aSkVtWks5dz09 Classroom: Presentations via Zoom, plus independent field research & photography.
+Course Format: This is an undergraduate field course.
+Students may take ENVS 144 to fulfill 4-8 units toward the Department's field requirement , graduate students (with their advisor and Graduate Coordinator approval) may also take this course to satisfy the "Application Science" component of their MS program.
+Faculty 144 Canvas Page and MYSJSU Messaging Students are responsible for regularly checking MYSJSU Messaging, and Dr. Klee's 144 files on Canvas.

-Course Format
+Recommended Course